Cloud Security Myths vs. Facts: Top 12 Myths

 Myth 7: Serverless functions and containers are inherently more secure

 Cloud Security Myths that serverless functions and containers are fundamentally more secure are false.
-The transitory nature of containers, serverless functions, and their tendency for brief lifespans enhance security.
+The ephemeral nature of containers, serverless functions, and their tendency for brief lifespans enhance security.
 Attackers find it challenging to establish a sustained presence in your system.

 Although this statement is essentially correct, using event-based triggers from many sources gives attackers access to more targets and attack options.
 These cloud-native technologies can increase security when configured appropriately, but only if done properly.